FatihKoz/DisposableBasic/README.md

 ## Release / Update Notes

+09.JUL.22

+* Specs: Added baggage weights to SimBrief form (acdata) to follow up changes/improvements done to the API.

 11.JUN.22

 * Fixed a conversion error in Theme Helpers (fuel price conversion from lbs to kgs)